H-DNA/MPiSC/report/chapters/background/index.typ

   caption: [Linearization points of method 1, method 2, method 3, method 4 happen at $t_1 < t_2 < t_3 < t_4$, therefore, their effects will be observed in this order as if we call method 1, method 2, method 3, method 4 sequentially.],
 )

-Linearizability is widely used as a correctness condition because of (1) its composability (if every component in the system is linearizable, the whole system is linearizable @herlihy-linearizability), which promotes modularity and ease of proof (2) its compatibility with human intuition, i.e. linearizability respects real-time order @herlihy-linearizability.
+Linearizability is widely used as a correctness condition because of (1) its composability (if every component in the system is linearizable, the whole system is linearizable), which promotes modularity and ease of proof (2) its compatibility with human intuition, i.e. linearizability respects real-time order @herlihy-linearizability.
 Naturally, we choose linearizability to be the only correctness condition for our algorithms.

 == Progress guarantee of concurrent algorithms <progress-guarantee>

 A correct algorithms can still be prone to faults at runtime, which varies from a process experiences an unexpected delay in its execution to a process crashes indefinitely.
 Therefore, fault tolerance is also an important criteria for our design goal, distributed MPSC queue (@mpsc-queue), besides correctness (@correctness-condition).
 This section will introduce the concept of progress guarantee, which is highly linked with fault tolerance.
 The techniques to achieve fault tolerance are discussed in the next section (@atomic-instructions).

-Progress guarantee is a criterion that only arises in the context of concurrent algorithms.
+Progress guarantee @art-of-multiprocessor-programming is a criterion that only arises in the context of concurrent algorithms.
 Informally, it is the degree of hindrance one process imposes on another process from completing its task.
 In the context of sequential algorithms, this is irrelevant because there is only ever one process.
 Progress guarantee has an implication on an algorithm's performance and fault tolerance, especially in adverse situations, as we will explain in the following sections.

 #import "@preview/subpar:0.2.2"